filipviz/move-docs/content/en/docs/dao/governance.md

 ## Phase 2: Consensus

-Every 14 days, proposals with at least 20 "For" votes in the [Temperature Check Space](https://snapshot.org/#/movedao.eth) are moved to Movement DAO's [Consensus Space](https://snapshot.org/#/snapshot.movedao.eth) as basic single choice votes which last seven days.
+Every 14 days, proposals with at least 50 "For" votes in the [Temperature Check Space](https://snapshot.org/#/movedao.eth) are moved to Movement DAO's [Consensus Space](https://snapshot.org/#/snapshot.movedao.eth) as basic single choice votes which last seven days.

 ## Phase 3: Execution

-Proposals with more than 66% "For" votes are queued for execution by the Movement Multisig.
+Proposals with more than 66% "For" votes are queued for execution by the [Movement Multisig](../multisig).
 "Abstain" votes are not included in this calculation.

 ## Emergency Governance